dotnet/designs/accepted/2020/net5/net5.md

 introduced in later versions must be guarded, but this is generally understood, and we have some limited tooling already with plans to extend it.

+### How can I ensure my NuGet package/project can express OS requirements?

-However, we do want to allow the developer to express a minimum version they require for the OS.
-It will likely be a property in the project file that is being persisted in the resulting NuGet package as well.
-There is a separate doc that we're working on.
+We do want to allow the developer to express a minimum version they require for the OS.
+It will likely be expressed as additional properties in the project file that are also being persisted in the resulting NuGet package as well.
+It's not decided on whether violating the perquisites will always be an error.
+For example, we could decide to make *Minimum OS API Level* an error (because it might result in compilation errors) while making *Minimum OS version* a warning (because the consuming project could guard the method calls into the library).

+There is a [separate doc][os-versioning] that we're working on.

 ### Why is there no TFM for Blazor?